 Founded in 2008 by Nikki Bowman, New South Media, Inc. is a multimedia company that publishes regional lifestyle and travel magazines for a national audience.
 New South Media, Inc. publishes WV Living, Morgantown, WV Weddings, WV Living Outdoors, and West Virginia Focus.
 Custom publications include the Explore brand and The Ultimate Sports & Travel Guide to the Big 12.
-These publications are also available digitally on Issuu or as a free app for Apple, Kindle, and Google devices.
+Many of these publications are also available digitally on Issuu or as a free app for Apple, Kindle, and Google devices.
 Visit newsouthmediainc.com to learn more about New South Media and its publications.

 WHO WE ARE

 Nikki Bowman, of New South Media, Inc., is the publisher of WV Living, WV Weddings, Morgantown, and West Virginia Focus, and editor of WV Living, WV Weddings, and West Virginia Focus.
 She graduated from West Virginia University magna cum laude in 1992 and received her master’s degree in writing with honors from DePaul University in Chicago in 1998.
 Nikki grew up in Clay and Kanawha counties, and currently resides in Morgantown with her husband, Greg, a law professor at West Virginia University College of Law, and their two children.